GoogleChrome/web.dev/src/site/content/en/angular/precaching-with-the-angular-service-worker/index.md

 ## Conclusion

-Using a service worker for precaching can improve the performance of your apps by saving assets to a local cache and make them more reliable on poor networks.
+Using a service worker for precaching can improve the performance of your apps by saving assets to a local cache, which makes them more reliable on poor networks.
 To use precaching with Angular and the Angular CLI:

 1. Add the `@angular/pwa` package to your project
 2. Control what the service worker caches by editing `ngsw-config.js`